majorimi/blazor-components/.github/docs/DebounceInputs.md

 Blazor component that renders an Input, InputText, Textarea or InputTextarea, etc. element with debounced onChange.

+You can try it out by using the [demo app](https://blazorextensions.z6.web.core.windows.net/).

 ### Installation

 Blazor.Components.Debounce.Input is available on [NuGet](https://www.nuget.org/packages/Majorsoft.Blazor.Components.Debounce.Input/).